auth0/docs/articles/users/normalized/auth0/normalized-user-profile-schema.md

 * **`picture`**: the URL of the [user's picture](/users/guides/change-user-pictures).
 If unavailable, Auth0 uses the Gravatar image associated with the user's email address.
 * **`user_id`**: the user's unique identifier.
 This is unique per Connection, but the same for all apps that authenticate via that Connection.

-By default, a user's `name`, `nickname`, and `picture` attributes are not directly editable since they are updated from the identity provider each time a user logs in.
+By default, a user's `name`, `nickname`, and `picture` attributes provided by identity providers other than Auth0 (such as Google, Facebook, Twitter) are not directly editable since they are updated from the identity provider each time a user logs in.
 If you want to be able to edit these attributes, you must [enable a connection to allow updates to the normalized user profile](/connections/guides/allow-update-normalized-user-profile).
 When enabled, user attributes will be updated from the identity provider only on user profile creation and will be available to be edited with the Management API's [Update a user endpoint](/api/management/v2#!/Users/patch_users_by_id).

 Fields that are generated when the details are available: